Join us every Sunday from 1-4 pm at the Kelowna Art Gallery for Family Sundays.

-After a family friendly tour of the exhibition Jeroen Witvliet: Wayfarer, we will create our own drawings using chalk pastel inspired by the artwork in the exhibition.
+After a family-friendly tour of the exhibition Jeroen Witvliet: Wayfarer, we will create our own drawings using chalk pastel, inspired by the works of art in the exhibition..

 August 9 | Encaustic Paintings

-Using beeswax, we will experiment and create encaustic paintings.
+Using beeswax and acrylic paint, we will create our own encaustic paintings.

 August 16 | Collographs